UMNLibraries/oclc-datasync-reports/README.md

 # oclc-datasync
 OCLC Datasync processing scripts.
-These scripts take as input the 3 report files generated by an OCLC Datasync job: *xrefrpt.txt, *unresxrefrpt.txt, and *bibdetailexcpt.txt.
+These scripts take as input the 3 report files generated by an OCLC Datasync job: \*xrefrpt.txt, \*unresxrefrpt.txt, and \*bibdetailexcpt.txt.
 Outputs are files to be used for either batch or manual processing of Datasync results in Alma.

 ## dataysnc_xref.py
-This script creates two files from the OCLC Datasync report file *xrefrept.txt:
+This script creates two files from the OCLC Datasync report file \*xrefrept.txt:
 1)a .txt. file of Alma MMS IDS formatted for input to Alma's set creation job;
-2) a file of brief MARC records from the OCLC Datasync report file *xrefrept.txt to be used as input for Alma import profile Add 035 (OCoLC)* numbers to existing records.
+2) a file of brief MARC records from the OCLC Datasync report file \*xrefrept.txt to be used as input for Alma import profile Add 035 (OCoLC)\* numbers to existing records.
 NOTE: At present, the outputs of this script must be processed by manually creating a set and running two jobs via the Alma UI.
 An additional script is in development to execute these processes via API.

-## datasync_unres_analytics
+## datasync_unres_analytics.py
-This script requires as input the OCLC Datasync unresolved report file *unresxrefrpt.txt.
+This script requires as input the OCLC Datasync unresolved report file \*unresxrefrpt.txt.
 Based on that file, the script creates a CSV from the text file, creates an Alma Analytics filter of Alma MMS IDs from the list in the unresolved report, pulls an XML report via the Alma Analytics API using that filter, parses that XML report, and creates one Excel file for each UMMBL OCLC symbol for human review and processing.